Baumfinder/cpp-module-resolver/README.md

 ## Additional Notes

 The algorithm used just iterates over the files, until everything has been evaluated.
-This could be improoved by using a graph.
+This could be improved by using a graph.